Wisconsin GOP lawmakers propose forcing prisoners to use stimulus to pay restitution for crimes

 If stimulus payments did not help people pay for these services in prison or jail, he wrote in a December blog post, they would allow these individuals to start saving up for any expenses once they are released from custody.

 When neither amendment was adopted earlier this year, Sen. Tom Cotton (R-Ark.) focused on the benefits for some of the country’s most notorious criminals.
-Cotton took to Twitter to point out that Dzhokhar Tsarnaev, the Boston marathon bomber, and Dylann Roof, the Charleston church shooter, could also be receiving $1,400 stimulus payments.
+Cotton took to Twitter to point out that Dzhokhar Tsarnaev, the Boston Marathon bomber, and Dylann Roof, the Charleston church shooter, could also be receiving $1,400 stimulus payments.

 “Congress (or at least Republicans) did not intend to send prisoners serving life sentences stimulus checks as part of CARES,” Cotton tweeted on March 8.